Cuda-Chen/cuda-chen.github.io/_posts/2020-02-22-build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 ```

 After installing these two packages, you need to add these lines in `~/.bashrc` in order to
-let bash load virtualenv and virtualenvwrapper each time when termianl is up:
+let bash load virtualenv and virtualenvwrapper each time when terminal is up:
 ```
 # virtualenv and virtualenvwrapper
 export WORKON_HOME=$HOME/.virtualenvs